MBACP (Accred), FdSc Counselling

 Counselling is an opportunity for you to learn more about yourself and feel better about life's challenges.
 This might include overwhelming life changes or an accumulation of smaller factors that are holding you back.
 Regardless, great benefit can be gained from discussing them with a qualified counsellor.
 I can offer that opportunity whether you have, for example, low self-esteem, feel socially anxious or suffer from depression.
 I have experience helping people manage bereavement, relationship difficulties, general sadness, addictions and family issues, amongst many others.
 I provide safe, confidential and supportive counselling sessions.

 What you can expect from me.

 I aim to approach and carefully challenge your concerns together.
 This 'person-centred' mindset will form the basis of the work we do together.
 I also incorporate other techniques such as Cognitive Behavioural Therapy (CBT), creative approaches or transactional analysis, if they feel appropriate.
 For example, if spoken words are failing you or you are a visual person we can work with a sand tray or writing exercises.
 Please have a look at this page on my website for more information:

 What to expect in your first session.

-During this session I will aim to find out a little more about you and what it is that has brought you to me.
-We will also talk about objectives for counselling, one of which will be to agree on a contract and any relevant boundaries.
+During this session I will find out about you and what it is that has brought you to me.
+We will also talk about objectives for counselling, one of which will be to agree on a contract and relevant boundaries.

 Please see below for photos and information about both the rooms (BS16 and BS2) in which I work.
 There is also some information about how to travel to the locations.

 Training, qualifications & experience

 My qualifications and experience.